UMAprotocol/docs/docs/developers/emp-deployment.md

 - `expirationTimestamp` should be the exact Unix timestamp that your contract should expire at.
 It is recommended that you set this to 10:00 pm UTC on your desired expiry day.
 - `collateralAddress` lists the token address of an approved collateral currency on the network you are trying to deploy to.
 As an example, deploying a contract collateralized by WETH to Kovan should use the Kovan WETH address `0xd0a1e359811322d97991e03f863a0c30c2cf029c`.
 - `priceFeedIdentifier` matches the exact name of the approved price identifier that you would like to use.
-- `collateralRequirement` is not less than "1.2" for volatile assets, and never less than "1.05".
+- `collateralRequirement` should always be at or higher than `1.25`.
 - `minSponsorTokens` should be targeted to approximately $100 of value at your synthetic token's expected price.
 If your synthetic token is expected to be worth $1, `minSponsorTokens` should be `{ rawValue: toWei("100") }`.
 - `liquidationLiveness` and `withdrawalLiveness` should almost always be at least `7200` seconds.
 - `excessTokenBeneficiary` should be set to the UMA contract store by default. `0x41AF40Eb92Bec4dD8DA77103597838b3dBBD3B6f` for Kovan and `0x54f44eA3D2e7aA0ac089c4d8F7C93C27844057BF` for Mainnet.